pythad/nider/docs/usage.rst

     :param str fullpath: Path where the image has to be saved
     :param int width: Width of the image
     :param int height: Height of the image
+    :param str title: Title of the image.
+Serves as metadata for latter rendering in html.
+May be used as alt text of the image.
+If no ``title`` is provided ``content.header.text will`` be set as the value
+    :param str description: Description of the image.
+Serves as metadata for latter rendering in html.
+May be used as description text of the image.
+If no ``description`` is provided ``content.paragraph.text`` will be set as the value
     :raises AttributeError: if it's impossible to create a file at ``fullpath`` path
     :raises AttributeError: if width <= 0 or height <= 0